If you’re reading this article, it’s a safe bet that you’ve decided to start an LLC in Florida.

 Starting a new Limited Liability Company (LLC) in Florida or forming an LLC in a different state is always an exciting time.
 So congratulations on your decision!

-I’ll walk you through all of the steps and the whole process of forming an LLC in Florida, but first I’m going to provide an overview of what a Florida LLC is and what benefits you can enjoy as a Limited Liability Company to answer any questions you may have so that you can decide if an LLC is the right business entity type for your company in Florida.
+I’ll walk you through all the steps and the whole process of forming an LLC in Florida, but first I’m going to provide an overview of what a Florida LLC is and what benefits you can enjoy as a Limited Liability Company.
+I'll answer any questions you may have so that you can decide if an LLC is the right business entity type for your company in Florida.

-The first benefit you’ll receive when you form a Florida LLC or Limited Liability Company is that as the business owner of an LLC in Florida, you can’t be personally held liable for the liabilities or debts of the company.
+The first benefit you’ll receive when you form a Florida LLC or Limited Liability Company is that as the business owner of an LLC in Florida, you can’t be held personally responsible for the liabilities or debts of the company.

-So in the event that your Florida Limited Liability Company is sued or goes bankrupt, the creditors of your Florida LLC can’t come after your personal assets as the business owner.
-This means that they can’t come after things like your house, your car or your personal accounts.
-Any financial recourse that the creditors of your Florida LLC is limited to ONLY the assets of the LLC.
+In the event that your Florida Limited Liability Company is sued or goes bankrupt, the creditors of your Florida LLC can’t come after your personal assets as the business owner.
+This means that they can’t come after things like your house, your car, or your personal accounts.
+Any financial recourse for the creditors of your Florida LLC is limited to ONLY the assets of the LLC.

 The second benefit you’ll enjoy as part of an LLC in Florida is the protection of your personal information.